flywheel-apps/GRP-5-transfer-log-report/README.md

     "description": "Whether to make post-regex comparisons case-insensitive.", "type": "boolean"
   },
+  "match_containers_once": {
+  "default": false,
+  "description": "If true, 'acquisition in flywheel not present in transfer log' errors will not be logged when multiple files from the same container match a transfer log row. (default=false)", "type": "boolean"
+  },
   "filename": {
     "default": "",
     "description": "Name for output report (optional, defaults to 'transfer-log-report').",